nixn/pdns-etcd3/doc/ETCD-structure.md

 so take care yourself.<br>
 An example: the `ip` field from `A` is not compatible to the `ip` field from `AAAA`.

+Field names of defaults and options objects are case-sensitive.

 ## Supported records

 For each of the supported record types the entry values may be objects.